Skip to content

 Welcome to ASTRA-RL!
 This section provides step-by-step guides and examples to help you get started with the ASTRA-RL toolbox.

-ASTRA-RL is a user-friendly, modular, and customizable toolbox for Langauge Model Red-Teaming.
-It's designed for quickly getting started evaluating models or building your own red-teaming pipelines for training and evaluation.
+ASTRA-RL is a user-friendly, modular, and customizable toolbox for language model testing and evaluation.
+It's designed for quickly getting started evaluating models or building your own adversarial testing pipelines for training and evaluation.

-Language model red-teaming aims to identify and benchmark prompts that elicit harmful or otherwise undesirable behavior from a target language model (Hardy et al., 2025)1.
+Adversarial testing aims to identify and benchmark prompts that elicit harmful or otherwise undesirable behavior from a target language model (Hardy et al., 2025).
 This surfaces vulnerabilities and guides fine-tuning to reduce harmful outputs.

-• Manual red-teaming: human annotators craft adversarial prompts—effective but costly and not scalable (Ganguli et al., 2022)2.
+• Manual testing: human annotators craft adversarial prompts—effective but costly and not scalable (Ganguli et al., 2022).

-• Automated red-teaming: generates adversarial prompts at scale.
-Examples include fuzzing exisiting prompts (Yu et al., 2023)3 or using a combination of targeted search techniques to optimize an effective adversarial suffix (Zou et al., 2023)4
+• Automated testing: generates adversarial prompts at scale.
+Examples include fuzzing existing prompts (Yu et al., 2023) or using a combination of targeted search techniques to optimize an effective adversarial suffix (Zou et al., 2023)

-A promising direction in automated red-teaming is reinforcement learning (RL).
-We train a separate attacker policy (often an LLM) to maximize a non-differentiable reward (e.g., toxicity) computed on the target's response.
-In short, we automate red-teaming by training an attacker to generate test cases that increase the chance of unsafe target outputs.
+A promising direction in automated testing is reinforcement learning (RL).
+We train a separate tester policy (often an LLM) to maximize a non-differentiable reward (e.g., toxicity) computed on the target's response.
+In short, we automate adversarial testing by training a tester to generate test cases that increase the chance of unsafe target outputs.

 Pros